Useful Tips for Speedy Health Insurance Claim Settlements

 Investing your hard-earned money into a health insurance policy so that you protect yourself and your family from any financial burden in case of medical emergencies is the most prudent course of action.
 A health insurance policy is a must for every individual in this modern day life because of the rising incidence of illnesses and the corresponding rising trend of medical costs.
 In such a scenario, you should insure yourself with a sufficient amount so that the claim does not burn a hole in your pocket.

-Even after availing optimum health coverage, we still fear the claim scenario almost always expecting one or more hassles at the time of settlement.
+Even after availing optimum health insurance coverage, we still fear the claim scenario almost always expecting one or more hassles at the time of settlement.
 Our fears are reasonably justified because the claim settlement process, unless otherwise known, can be a cause of concern.
 Therefore, simply buying a health plan is not enough; you need to also know the claim settlement process of your policy to avoid future hassles.
 So, let us take a look:

 Types of Claim Settlements:

 There are two ways in which your claim can be settled namely -

 Cashless – This is by far the easiest settlement process.
 Under the process, if the policyholder gets admitted in a network hospital referred technically as the Preferred Provider Network (PPN), all expenses are directly settled by the insurance company through Third-Party Administrators (TPAs) who act as an intermediary between the hospital and the insurance company.

 - Reimbursement - Under this process, the policyholder needs to foot the hospital bills and then claim for reimbursements from the insurer by providing the required documents.